Call

 ESOS Phase 4

-The criteria for Phase 4 is similar to Phase 3.
+The criteria for Phase 4 are similar to Phase 3.
 Businesses must be based in the UK, have more than 250 employees or have an annual turnover of £44 million.
 The Phase 4 compliance period will begin on 6th December 2023, with the qualification date of 31st December 2026 and final compliance date on 5th December 2027.

 A larger focus will be on reducing carbon emissions and the strategies needed.
 The ESOS assessor you are using must have more experience that the average employee in carrying out energy audits.
 Also, ensure that you employ someone who has knowledge on carbon reduction.